Skip to Main Content

 Basic questions of media literacy

-• Why are they qualified to create this?
+• Authoritative—Who created this?
+Why are they qualified to create this?

 Lateral reading